-Our weather has been so cold and dry lately – not my idea of perfect weather!
-But, it’s perfect for static electricity science experiments!
+Our weather has been so cold and dry lately – not my idea of perfect weather.
+But, it’s perfect weather for static electricity science experiments!
+You can do these experiments any day, but they definitely work best when the air is dry.
+If the weather is excessively humid, you may not get good results.

-Step 3: Hold the statically charged comb over the dish, and the comb will attract the pepper causing it to jump up out of the dish!
+Step 3: Hold the statically charged comb over the dish, and the comb will attract the pepper causing it to jump up out of the dish.
 This was really pretty amazing to watch!
-If you hold the comb too close, the salt will jump up too, so it might take a little practice for just the right “magic” effect!
+You can literally watch the little pieces of pepper fly up to the comb.

-This experiment came from my 5th grade science teacher, and I have remembered it all these years!
+We did this impressive science experiment in my fifth grade class, and I have remembered it all these years!

 The Science Behind These Experiments:

 All matter is made up of atoms, and all atoms are made up of protons (positive charge), neutrons (no charge), and electrons (negative charge).
-The charges (negative and positive) are usually balanced in each atom, and so the atom is not charged.
+The charges (negative and positive) are usually balanced in each atom, and so the atoms are not charged, and the object is not charged.
 However, when you rub two things together (like a comb and hair), some electrons move from one to the other, causing one item to have a positive charge and the other to have a negative charge.
-They now attract each other.
+They now attract each other because of their opposite charges.

 Static electricity does not build up very well on a humid day because the charged particles are likely to attach themselves to water molecules in the air.